Skip to main content

 Tuesday, April 10, 2007

-STILLWATER, Okla.—Students at OSU’s Center for Veterinary Health Sciences volunteered their time and veterinary skills on Saturday, April 7, to do their part in helping to control the animal population.
+Students at OSU’s Center for Veterinary Health Sciences volunteered their time and veterinary skills on Saturday, April 7, to do their part in helping to control the animal population.
 This cooperative event allowed students to gain a valuable learning experience while helping to make dogs from the animal shelter more adoptable.

 Shelter dogs are brought in from neighboring communities the day before surgery.
 The animals stay at the Veterinary Hospital through the weekend so students can monitor their health.
-On Monday the dogs return to the shelter where, hopefully, they soon will be adopted by a loving family.
+On Monday, the dogs return to the shelter, where, hopefully, they will soon be adopted by a loving family.
 When the dogs are adopted, they will already be neutered/spayed to avoid adding to the pet overpopulation.
 Three veterinary students have already decided to adopt their surgery dogs.

 MENUCLOSE